cinnamon-rolls/hydrus-tag-linter/README.md

 I have included a script named `example_run.sh` which has all the arguments you need to get started.
 Open it up, paste in your access key, and then run it.
+Note: the `example_run.sh` file may change between versions.

-You can use the `--help` argument to get a list of arguments
+You can use the `--help` argument to get a list of command line arguments

 Once launched, a server will be running which you can connect to using your internet browser.
 The default URL is `http://localhost:45868/`, which you can